Nursing - Orthopaedic Nursing

 To be eligible for the programme you must:

-• Be a registered nurse or midwife on the active register with the Nursing & Midwifery Board of Ireland, or the relevant regulatory body in your country of practice before commencing the programme.
+- Be a registered nurse or midwife on the register in your country of practice.

 *Please note: If you do not hold a level 8 qualification, you may still be eligible to join the programme through our pathway programme.
 Please contact us for further information on this route.